National Alliance Against Tolls - London Congestion Charge

 Letter to the Mayor - May 2007

 Londoners have got used to the big con and most foreigners seem to ignore it with impunity.
 But visitors from elsewhere in the UK often don't understand the system.
-Here is a recent letter to the Mayor from one visitor who entered the zone by mistake and exited without realising that they would still have to find out how to pay and then pay-
+Here is a letter to the Mayor from one visitor who entered the zone by mistake and exited without realising that they would still have to find out how to pay and then pay-

 "Dear Mr Livingstone,